General Insurance

 How do I choose the right business insurance policy?

-Choosing the right policy starts with a thorough risk assessment of your business — considering your industry, number of employees, physical assets, revenue, and the nature of your customer interactions.
-Working with a licensed commercial insurance broker is strongly recommended; brokers regulated by your state’s Department of Insurance have a fiduciary obligation to find coverage suited to your needs.
-Resources from the National Association of Insurance Commissioners (NAIC) and the SBA can also help business owners understand their minimum coverage requirements by state and industry.
+Start with a thorough risk assessment of your business, your industry, number of employees, physical assets, revenue, and the nature of your customer interactions all shape what coverage you actually need.
+Working with a licensed commercial insurance broker is strongly recommended; brokers regulated by your state’s Department of Insurance have an obligation to find coverage suited to your needs.
+Resources from the National Association of Insurance Commissioners (NAIC) and the SBA can also help business owners understand minimum coverage requirements by state and industry.

 Can a sole proprietor get business insurance?

 Yes.
-Sole proprietors can and should obtain business insurance, as their personal assets may be at risk in the absence of a corporate liability shield.
-A sole proprietor who causes property damage or injury to a client while working could face personal lawsuits without adequate coverage.
-General liability insurance, professional liability insurance, and commercial auto insurance are all available to sole proprietors and self-employed individuals.
+Sole proprietors can and should obtain business insurance, because their personal assets may be at risk without a corporate liability shield.
+A sole proprietor who causes property damage or injury to a client while working could face personal lawsuits with no coverage to respond.
+General liability insurance and commercial auto insurance are both available to sole proprietors and self-employed individuals.
 Average monthly costs for a sole proprietor’s general liability policy start at approximately $29 per month, according to Insureon’s 2025 pricing data.